What is DLNA? Complete Guide to DLNA Streaming

 Is DLNA still used in 2026?

 Yes.
-Even though the DLNA organization dissolved in 2017, the underlying technology is still built into virtually every Smart TV sold today.
-Billions of DLNA devices are in use worldwide.
-New TVs from Samsung, LG, Sony, and other major brands continue to ship with DLNA support.
-For streaming web videos to Smart TVs without extra hardware, DLNA remains one of the most practical options.
+Even though the Digital Living Network Alliance organization dissolved in 2017, the DLNA standard remains built into many Smart TVs sold today.
+Billions of DLNA-certified devices are in use worldwide across televisions, Blu-ray players, media players, NAS devices, and smart speakers.
+New TVs from Samsung, LG, Sony, Hisense, TCL, and other major brands continue to ship with DLNA or UPnP media-renderer support.
+The reason DLNA remains relevant in 2026 is practical: it is a stable, well-understood protocol that works without internet connectivity, proprietary cloud services, or additional hardware.
+Many Smart TVs are already DLNA renderers out of the box.
+For streaming compatible web videos to Smart TVs without extra hardware, DLNA remains one of the most broadly supported options available, which is why CastBrowser uses it as the primary protocol for Smart TV casting.

 What video formats does DLNA support?